 Where the host serves alcohol to a visibly drunk person

 What might that look like?
 In some provinces in Canada, it can be a host who continues to serve alcohol to a visibly intoxicated guest knowing they will be driving home.
 But that hasn’t been decided either way in BC.
 This case has come closest.
-There the court said the argument deserved a full trial to see if (for example) the host in that case knew the guest was too drunk to drive.
+There the court said the argument deserved a full trial to see if (for example) the host knew the guest was too drunk to drive.
+At the trial, the court found the host did know the guest was too drunk to drive, and should have foreseen they would drive intoxicated.
+Yet even so, the court didn’t find the host liable.
+Giving the guest two drinks when they first arrived didn’t go far enough in creating or exacerbating the risk.

 Where an underage guest is involved